Banska Stiavnica UNESCO World Heritage - gold mining town

 The Greek Catholic wooden church of St Lucas the Evangelist in Brezany was built in 1727.
 The church is situated in the historic cemetery in Brezany.
 It is one of the oldest wooden churches in Slovakia.
 The main altar from 1782 is in the Baroque style.
 The church consists of three parts and its architecture is atypical.
 It was built in the Gothic Roman Catholic architecture.

 Kapusiansky Castle is situated near the village Kapušany.
 The castle was built in 13th century on a place of an earlier Slavic hill-fort.
 In 16th century the Castle was reconstructed and fortified because of the thread of Turkish invasions.
 In the early 18th century, the castle was set on fire.

 Tatra National Park (TANAP) - diverse flora and fauna with many endemic species

-Levoca ancient town - rich centre of commerce in the 15 century in eastern Slovakia
+Levoca ancient town - the wealthy center of commerce in the 15 century in eastern Slovakia

-The town has well-preserved historic center.
-Church of St. James dates back to the 14th century and houses a magnificent Gothic carved and painted wooden altar, the largest one in Europe.
+The town has a well-preserved historic center.
+The Church of St. James dates back to the 14th century and houses a magnificent Gothic carved and painted wooden altar, the largest one in Europe.

 Spis castle UNESCO World Heritage - partly restored medieval castle